jake142/laravel-service/readme.md

 ## Release note

+Version 0.2.6 the dev-master param was added to the composer require command run when you enable a service.

 Version 0.2.5 Fixed broken update package command.
 Now you should be able to run

 > php artisan laravel-service:update-package